KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 ## Musical Effects

 Musical effects are transformations which can be applied to an audio track to change the sound in some way [@wenttola2017use].
-These can take the form of simple tweaks to the frequency range of the track to applying pitch modulation and beyond.
+These can take the form of simple tweaks to the frequency range  to applying pitch modulation and beyond.

 Musical effects can completely change the way a track sounds and the art of mixing a track is - in many ways - more complicated than the composition and performance of the track.
 Sound engineers have a huge range of choices and responsibility when it comes to getting the soundscape correct for the final product.